Albert Welling

 Albert Welling (born 29 February 1952) is a British actor.
 He has appeared in a number of television series including The Line of Beauty, Cribb, Z-Cars, The Sweeney, Rumpole of the Bailey, The Bretts, Inspector Morse and A Touch of Frost.

 Career

 He made his stage debut in Zigger Zagger in 1967 with the National Youth Theatre.
 In 1979 he played Keith Everly, a recurring character, in the BBC drama series Telford's Change.

 His film credits include Backbeat, Ricky Gervais and Stephen Merchant's directorial debut Cemetery Junction and Wilde.
-He portrayed Adolf Hitler in an episode of Doctor Who entitled "Let's Kill Hitler".
+He portrayed Adolf Hitler in an episode of Doctor Who entitled "Let's Kill Hitler", and later was cast as Winston Churchill in the Netflix series Kennedy.
 He played Max Pruss, in the documentary Hindenburg: The Untold Story.

 In 2013, Welling wrote and starred in the play No Direction alongside Ronnie Toms; the play was premièred at the Edinburgh Festival.
 No Direction was directed by Bob Golding and ran for the duration of the festival at Assembly Three, George Square.